Black Consciousness Movement: Funding

-The Zimele Trust Fund was a trust fund created through the black consciousness movement to fund black community programmes (BCP's).
+The Zimele Trust Fund was a trust fund created by the black consciousness movement to fund black community programmes (BCP's).
 Many of the community programmes that were funded were located in rural areas in the Eastern Cape and some in Kwa-Zulu Natal.

 In May 1972, the Black Consciousness movement sponsored a church conference which aimed at creating a more "black orientated" perspective of the Christian gospel.
 Church organizations assisted BCPs and many BCPs assisted religious organisations to run church programmes.
 This resulted in a collaboration between political activists & religious leaders for the improvement of communities through a multitude of projects.
 The Trust Fund was officially established in 1975 by Steve Biko on order to fund these projects.
 The capital for many of these projects came from fundraising done by Father Aelred Stubbs through churches in Europe.The first funding opportunity was to assist newly released political prisoners and the start up costs income gathering families.
 This assisted in economically restabilising the families of those with "political" criminal records as many communities branded these activists as trouble makers, making it difficult for them to secure employment.
 The Trust fund also supported families through bursaries and scholarships for activists children as activists struggled to secure bursaries and scholarships for their children due to stigmatisation.
 The trust, much like the black consciousness movement, aimed at assisting people towards becoming self-sufficient.
 They presented this to the authorities as a project run by Thenjiwe Mtintso and the Border Council of Churches.
-The director of the fund was South African Students Organisation (SASO) leader Mapetla Mohapi.
-The fund succeeded with a brick making scheme in Dimbaza close to King William's Town.
+The director of the fund was South African Students' Organisation (SASO) leader Mapetla Mohapi.
+The fund succeeded with a brick-making scheme in Dimbaza close to King William's Town.
 Other self-reliance projects included Zanempilo Community Health Care Centre, Njwaxa Leather-Works Project and the Ginsberg Education Fund.

 The trust fund assisted people regardless of political affiliation.